 Beef up your security even more by having a reputable antivirus program installed on your computer.
 Remember to regularly check for software updates to improve security and fend of new scams and viruses.
 Many basic, but effective programs can be purchased at reasonable prices and are generally good for 1-2 years.

 Print or save records of your online transactions.
 This includes product descriptions and prices, receipts, and any online communications you have with sellers.
 As always, monitor your credit card and debit card statements and be on the lookout for any charges you don’t recognize.

 Protect your information

 - Keep your financial information secure.
-Email is not a secure method of transmitting sensitive information like your credit card, checking account, or Social Security number.
-No one should be asking you for this information via email.
-When checking out online, look for indicators that the site is secure, like a URL that begins with https.
+Email is not a secure method of transmitting sensitive information like your credit card, checking account, or Social Security Number.
+No one should ask you for this information via email.
+When checking out online, look for indicators that the site is secure, like a URL that begins with "https".

 How to report online shopping fraud

 If you have a problem during a transaction, you should first try to settle the issue directly with the other party or the site operator.
 If that doesn’t work, you may choose to file a complaint with:

 Content courtesy of the Federal Trade Commission.